Beasta/grump-chromeit/README.md

 ```
 grump chromeit filename.js
 ```
+The script will start live-server and automatically open chrome.
+When done editing, kill live-server using ctrl-c.

-see [grumpJS.com](https://grumpjs.com) to find other useful grumps!
+See [grumpJS.com](https://grumpjs.com) to find other useful grumps!